Cave diving regions of the world: Iceland

 Silfra is a fissure between the North American and Eurasian tectonic plates in Thingvellir National Park.
 It is the only place in the world where you can dive or snorkel directly in a crack between two tectonic plates.
 The tunnel from the entrance of Silfra to the cave is commonly known as ‘The Tunnel’, due to the strong current that ‘flushes’ divers attempting to swim through.
 This tunnel is rarely dived due to the dangerous head-first vertical dive needed to pass through.
 The deepest part of the cave is at least 63 m deep, and has only been dived by a few people because of the narrow and unstable passages.

 Ireland

 Pollatoomary in the Partry Mountains near Killavally, Westport, County Mayo, is the deepest explored underwater cave in Ireland.

 Italy

 In the north west of Sardinia, close to Porto Conte bay, Alghero territory, there are more than 300 caves above and below water, with about 30 large, and many smaller, underwater sea caves in the limestone cliffs of Capo Caccia and Punta Giglio.
 The Nereo Cave is the most important and is considered the largest in the Mediterranean Sea.
 On the east side of Sardinia there are many underwater cave systems starting from the Gennargentu Mountains, with underwater rivers.
 There is a fresh water cave of more than 110 m depth in this area.

-Cala Golone is a departure point for cave diving in Sardinia's largest cave systems which are usually reached by sea.
-Bue Marino is the longest known, and there are several others.